vladigleba/vladigleba.github.io/posts/basics/spirit.md

 A life that is filled with the Holy Spirit will produce the fruits of the Spirit, which are the attributes of Jesus, while the carnal, selfish nature will be crucified, or surrendered, to Christ.
 Notice that these are the fruits of the Spirit, not our own fruits, because we cannot produce them ourselves.

-## What does the Spirit have the power to do?
+## What does the Spirit have power to do?

 > And the earth was without form, and void; and darkness was upon the face of the deep.
 And the *Spirit of God moved upon the face of the waters*.
 {% ct 'Genesis 1:2' %}